Cultural facilities fund (minor projects)

 Program objectives

-This program is designed to assist local arts, festivals, fair or heritage organizations to improve cultural facilities, venues and programming in the City of Ottawa.
+This program is designed to assist local arts, festivals, fair or heritage organizations in improving cultural facilities, venues and programming in the City of Ottawa.
 This project-based funding is intended to provide support towards studies related to capital facility development, purchase of equipment (fixed and non-fixed), minor capital renovation projects and restoration related to heritage sites.

 The City of Ottawa will provide funding to successful organizations to a maximum of $7,500.